WXGopher/chm-wiki/Mesh-generation.md

 Experimental support is now enabled for lat/long input files.
 Due to the diversity of input data, all input parameters and DEM files to mesher are set to unified datum, defined by the EPSG number of `dem_filename`.
 Further, all files' nodata value is set to -9999.

 The coordinate system of `dem_filename` is used for all other files.
+However, the user may specify `EPSG` in the configuration file, which will override the coordinate system of `dem_filename`.

 If a lat/long (i.e., geographic) dataset is found, a few things happen:
 - Shortcuts in the meshing step cannot be taken, so meshing will likely take a bit longer